The Devil’s Deal

 “But what are the terms of your deal?”
 I raised an eyebrow.
 I heard no shortage of these stories in my time.
 Someone was stupid enough to make a deal with the Devil and got more than what they bargained.

 Something tugged in my chest.
-It was pulling me toward the forge.
-Toward the Devil himself.
+It was pulling me further into the forge’s flame, toward the Devil himself.
 I stifled a sound bubbling in my throat.
 He could give me everything I wanted.
 A place beside the King in history, perhaps even a craft of my own that would carry forward for centuries.
-I thought of a grand weapons master’s crest, and those fancy wax seals that nobles signed their letters with.
-An oval table with the King at the head and myself at the opposite side, surrounded by the most skilled knights in the kingdom.
+I thought of a grand weapons master’s crest, and those fancy wax seals that nobles signed their letters with, an oval table with the King at the head and myself at the opposite side, surrounded by the most skilled knights in the kingdom.
 They would be far more skilled that I could ever find and make weapons for in Temeneh.
 They would know how to handle my dear creations.
 I would clothe myself in the finest silks, my crest embroidered on the cuffs of every one of my fabric items.
-Oh, how masters from cities I hadn’t even heard of could desire my weapons for themselves the way that I desired now to make them.
+Oh, how smiths from cities I hadn’t even heard of could lust after my weapons if only I could make them the way I wished.

-I had no real opposition to selling my soul for what I had wanted since I left Temeneh and returned, as long as the Devil did not wish to take any more than we had agreed on.
+I had no real opposition to selling my soul for freedom of the forge, as long as the Devil did not wish to take any more than we had agreed on.

 That seemed less than outrageous, didn’t it?
 After all, my soul had to go somewhere after a life well-lived, and while I did not sin, I never thought of myself as model citizen.
 At least this way, I knew where I was headed.